infinum/eightshift-docs/docs/advanced/helpers-object.md

 ## sort_array_by_order_key

 Sort array by order key.
-Used to sort terms.
+It is used to sort terms.

 * @param array $items Items array to sort.
 Must have order key.
 * @return array